 And Sonlight A was, for many years, Sonlight's kindergarten program.
 As of 2020, the easier Read-Alouds moved down to K, and Sonlight A kept the more challenging chapter books and added some new ones.
 Thus, the 2020 Sonlight A is more suited to a first and second grade audience.
 Ideally, you can start this program with a child aged 6 or 7.

 If you’re trying to pick between the four earliest Sonlight programs, here’s a quick guide, based on the types of Read-Alouds included in each program.

 - Preschool includes mostly picture books with few words per page.

-- Pre-K is a mix of picture books with more words per page and chapter books with a single illustration per page.
+- Pre-K is a mix of picture books with more words per page and early chapter books with a single illustration per page.

 - Sonlight A is mostly chapter books with a few illustrations per chapter.

 Choosing Sonlight Preschool